mhart/kinesis/README.md

 A Node.js stream implementation of [Amazon's Kinesis](http://docs.aws.amazon.com/kinesis/latest/APIReference/).

-Allows the consumer to pump data directly into a Kinesis stream, with optional encoding (JSON, etc).
+Allows the consumer to pump data directly into a Kinesis stream.

 Example
 -------